 The Affordable Care Act encourages hospitals to rethink inventory management procedures.
-Now that the ACA reimburses hospitals based on overall performance as opposed to number of patients treated and procedures performed, many medical centers are reconsidering overhead costs and looking to streamline resource allocation.
+Now that the ACA reimburses hospitals based on overall performance as opposed to the number of patients treated and procedures performed, many medical centers are reconsidering overhead costs and looking to streamline resource allocation.

 Prior to the ACA regulations, some hospitals relied on hand counts of materials and failed to prioritize supply chain visibility, according to the New York Times.
 The recent legislation forces medical organizations to practice better reporting of daily activities and resource utilization.
 New solutions, such as barcode scanners and data integration with suppliers, help hospitals redesign inventory practices.

-When organizations don't communicate inventory procedures to a central authority, dissident activities lead to wasteful behaviors.
-A lack of information oversight means redundancies, mistakes and inefficient activities go unnoticed.
+When organizations don’t communicate inventory procedures to a central authority, dissident activities lead to wasteful behaviors.
+A lack of information oversight means redundancies, mistakes, and inefficient activities go unnoticed.

 Many experts agree the current U.S. medical industry suffers from several wasteful blind spots.
-Medical Recovery Service reported hospitals spend $200 billion every year on unnecessary services.
+Medical Recovery Service reported that hospitals spend $200-billion every year on unnecessary services.
 A common cause of unwarranted procedures is doctors who want to make sure they do everything in their power to properly diagnose and treat patients.
-A lack of communication between different hospitals - or even doctors in the same hospital - creates redundant procedures, according to Inbound Logistics.
+A lack of communication between different hospitals – or even doctors in the same hospital – creates redundant procedures, according to Inbound Logistics.

 The lack of communication between different hospital departments leads to clerical and administrative waste.
-Needless administrative operations cost patients $190 billion every year, according to the Atlantic.
-Mistakes include unnecessary copying of paperwork, lost documents, inefficient communication practices and stock piles of useless medical tools.
+Needless administrative operations cost patients $190-billion every year, according to the Atlantic.
+Mistakes include unnecessary copying of paperwork, lost documents, inefficient communication practices, and stockpiles of useless medical tools.